 Average Price: We get the average price by adding together all the sales and then dividing the number by the total amount of sales.
 The average price is not always the most accurate measure since, for example, just one or two very expensive house sales will raise the average price.

 Benchmark Price: This can be considered a typical sale price for a type of property in an area because the price is based on criteria that are commonly found in similar properties within the area.
-Estate agents use benchmark price when predicting a sales price for a property.
+Estate agents use benchmark prices when predicting a sales price for a property.

 MLS: An abbreviation for the Multiple Listings Service.
-It is a database that lists properties for sale in a given area and is used by real-estate agents to find properties for potential buyers and to guide purchase offer negotiations.
+It is a database that lists properties for sale in a given area and is used by real estate agents to find properties for potential buyers and to guide purchase offer negotiations.
 It is recognized as the most reliable and comprehensive data on real estate in Canada.

 HPI: The Home Price Index is provided by the MLS and provides a clearer picture of market trends than median or average prices.
 It takes into account the type of homes sold and measures the rate of house price changes over time.